-ENG 243 MEDIA WRITING
+ENG 243 MEDIA WRITING\ (Formerly ENG 140)

 This course explores the various media writing styles.
-Students will be exposed to fundamental writing skills common to all media and will learn how to apply those skills to different formats.
-1 c.u.
-Prerequisites: ENG 122, ENG 128; WRT 107 or consent of the Instructor.
+Students will be exposed to fundamental writing skills common to all media and will learn how to apply those skills to different formats. l c.u.

+Prerequisite: ENG 122, ENG 128; WRT 107 or consent of the Instructor.